wso2/docs-open-banking/en/docs/learn/integration.md

 The `Account-Request-Information` header is a signed JWT, which needs to be decoded by the core banking system.

 The core banking system will perform all required validations and build a response.
-This response needs to adhere to your open banking technical specification.
+This response needs to adhere to the requirements in your open banking standard.

 ## Shareable and payable accounts